 These structural glass floors were designed with a very minimalistic finish to provide an almost frameless appearance.
 A slim area surrounding the glazing was back painted black to conceal where the glazing is fixed into the floor – resulting in a sophisticated finish.

-IQ heated glass was installed to one of the glass floor installations to create a modern alternative to underfloor heating.
+IQ heated glass was installed in one of the glass floor installations to create a modern alternative to underfloor heating.
 This specialist heated glass can be controlled via a thermostat to generate as much or a little radiant heat as desired at a comfortable level.

-Above the heated glass floorlight is a sliding box rooflight that offers outstanding views of the sky while channelling light down into the ground floor and through the floorlight, into the basement rooms.
+Above the heated glass floorlight is a sliding box rooflight that offers outstanding views of the sky while channeling light down into the ground floor and through the floorlight, into the basement rooms.
 The HERA was specified here, to achieve a sliding box rooflight that can be used to travel between the main home and the rooftop terrace.

-This sliding box rooflight serves as the roof for the new double-height extension, thanks to the bespoke nature of the system meaning large sizes can be accomodated.
+This sliding box rooflight serves as the roof for the new double-height extension, thanks to the bespoke nature of the system meaning large sizes can be accommodated.
 The box rooflight uses high specification motors to achieve a smooth sliding motion that is seamless every time.

 As well as the sliding access rooflight, minimal windows® were also installed as windows into this new living space which looks out onto a raised, custom-built planter.
 These minimally framed sliding windows further help to draw as much light into the property as possible thanks to the beautifully slim, unobstructive frames.